PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

 ^^^^^^^^^^^^^^^
 .. versionadded:: 5.5.0

-When set, relevant names are cleared from the packet cache on (re)load of the RPZ.
-Defaults to ``false``.
+When set, relevant names from qname triggers are cleared from the packet cache on (re)load of the RPZ.
+Defaults to ``true``.

 Extra settings for rpzPrimary
 -----------------------------